minoot7/Top-NYC-Zipcodes-to-Invest-in-/Readme.md

-# AirBnB & Zillow Data Challenge #
+# Find the best NYC Zipcodes to Invest in!
+Using AirBnB & Zillow Datasets #
 ---
 ## Executive Statement
 ---